ranjit-singh-cc/text-player-plugin/README.md

     	width: 600 // width of outer container, once text gets filled up then scrollbar will be visible }

+## Available events

+ - textplayer.navigation -> this gets triggered when new text gets printed

 ## Video controls